smcclatchy/eqtl-mapping/learners/setup.md

 For this course, we will have several data files which you will need to download to the `data` directory in the project folder on your Desktop.

-1. Download all files from the
+1. Download files from the
 [Github lesson repository](https://github.com/smcclatchy/eqtl-mapping/tree/main/episodes/data).
-You will need to download them one by one.
-Click on the file name and locate the download button at upper right.
+You will need to download them one by one using the direct links below.
+For each file, locate the download button at upper right.

 ![Select the download button](../episodes/fig/download-button.png){alt="Graphic showing the download button at right on the Github data file page"}